-We recognise that there are likely to be some pupils who lack the skills or awareness needed to co-operate with school rules and teachers' expectations.
-Where such concerns arise, parents will be contacted to discuss ways of supporting their child.
+We recognise that there are likely to be some pupils who, for different reasons, may find some aspects of our behaviour policy and curriculum challenging.
+Where such concerns arise, parents will be contacted by the class teacher, SENCO or leadership team to discuss ways of supporting their child.
 This may result in the pupil being placed on a behaviour support plan giving details of the strategies the school will use to try to support the child whilst they acquire the skills and habits needed to co-operate with the school's behaviour systems.
 Parents and teachers will need to consider ways in which home and school can work together to promote good behaviour.
 Staff need to be aware that some children with behaviour difficulties can be 'labelled' by others and often get blamed for things they haven't done - the 'whole picture' is required.